solidi/writing/41-the-next-fantastic-software-project-code-name.md

 ### Tools and Utilities

 Tools and utilities typically have brutally crafty names.
-Since most of the software is focused on outcomes, the clever succinctness can be off the charts.
+Since software is focused on outcomes, the clever succinctness can be off the charts.

 I've built small tools that have been discarded — naming them out of love and utility.
-There was `Scrapi,` a small, scrappy API scraper, `Amazement,` an iOS game where you trace out of a maze, and `Bif-Tannen,` a [base index file](https://developer.roku.com/docs/developer-program/media-playback/trick-mode/bif-file-creation.md) QA and extractor tool for movie thumbnails.
+There was `Scrapi,` a small, scrappy API scraper, `Amazement,` an iOS game where you trace out of a maze, and `Bif-Tannen,` a [base index file](https://developer.roku.com/docs/developer-program/media-playback/trick-mode/bif-file-creation.md) extractor tool for movie thumbnails.

-And for those that authored their libraries creatively. `Importanize,` an [import and organize tool for Python](https://github.com/miki725/importanize) was memorable.
+And for those that authored their libraries creatively. `Importanize,` an [import organizer tool for Python](https://github.com/miki725/importanize) was memorable.

 ## Naming Things Make Memorable Story Telling